harrisonlab/nano_diagnositcs/P_aphanis/P_aphanis_genome_strawberry.md

 kat plot spectra-cn -x 300 -o alignment/P_aphanis/THeavenDRCT72020_1/kat/camarosa_v_spades-21plot300 alignment/P_aphanis/THeavenDRCT72020_1/kat/camarosa_v_spades-21-main.mx
 ```
 ### Bowtie
+Representation of unfiltered reads in our assemblies was investigated using bowtie2
 ```bash
 #An alignment of trimmed reads including unpaired reads was made to the assembled genome, this produced a 66% overall alignment rate.
 screen -S bowtie